elutow/ee469-labs/README.md

 To get verbose compilation & synthesis output during builds (and statistics of FPGA resources used), add the `--verbose-yosys` flag to `apio build`.

 To get verbose place & route output during builds, add the `--verbose-nextpnr` flag to `apio build`.

+Caveats of using Verilator under cocotb: https://cocotb.readthedocs.io/en/latest/simulator_support.html#verilator

+* It does not support delayed assignments